 The language of the colloquium is English, and all submitted materials must be in English.
 Students must have sufficient proficiency in English to participate in the presentations, discussions, and other activities.

 The Digital Government Society has established a scholarship fund thanks to a bequest from Valerie J. Gregg, a founder of the Society and of the digital government research community.
 The fund provides full conference registrations at no cost to accepted doctoral colloquium students.

-NOTE: Material included in applications to the colloquium will not be published in the proceedings.
-Instead, we encourage colloquium participants to submit papers and posters to the regular conference tracks.
-Completed work can be submitted to either the research track or the management/policy track.
-Work in progress can be submitted to the poster and demo track.
-The deadline for these kinds of submissions is March 15, 2014.
-Submit to the appropriate track through the conference submission site at https://www.easychair.org/conferences/?conf=dgo2014.
+NOTE: As mentioned before, material included in applications to the colloquium will not be published in the proceedings.
+Instead, we encourage colloquium participants to submit papers and/or posters to the regular conference tracks.
+Completed work can be submitted to either the research track or the management/policy track by January 15, 2020.
+Work in progress can be submitted to the poster and demo track by March 15, 2020.
+Submit to the appropriate track through the conference submission site at https://easychair.org/conferences/?conf=dgo2020.
 Accepted papers and posters will be presented in the regular conference sessions and published in the conference proceedings.